Stylised illustration of a dinner band by The Jetset Society with singer, saxophone and drums at a corporate event

 If the event should turn into a celebration later, the music needs more energy, clear dynamics and a lineup that can carry the room.

-The music phases of a corporate event
+The phases of a corporate event

 At client events, employee celebrations or business evenings, communication is often the focus.
 Music should be present but controlled.